telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

 ## Binding RadPropertyGrid to an item

-* Binding to a data item - you may bind the RadRopertyGrid to a single data item.
+* Binding to a data item - you may bind RadPropertyGrid to a single data item.
 Thus you will be able to examine and edit it properties.
-The only thing you need is to set the Item property of the property grid.
+The only thing you need is to set the Item property of RadPropertyGrid.
 The binding may be performed both in xaml and it code-behind.

-#### __C#__
+#### [C#]Example 4: Binding to data item

 {{region radpropertygrid-getting-started-getting-started_4}}